SilentAuroras/elegoo-smart-car/README.md

 Driving modes for ELEGOO Smart Robot Car v4.0.
 This defaults to obstacle avoidance by default, while hoping to implement other options in the future.

-This uses the PlatformIO extension in VS Code, instead of the Arduino IDE.
+This uses the PlatformIO extension in VS Code or CLion, instead of the Arduino IDE.

 # Elegoo Car Modes